 Teleprompting outside can be fun and challenging.

-You’re at the mercy of the weather and geography, and often time hours from any support.
-Today we shot at Slide Ranch just North of the Golden Gate Bridge for two days, to support a cool Disney endeavor, “Pass the Plate.”
+You’re at the mercy of the weather and geography, and are often hours from any support.
+Today we shot at Slide Ranch just North of the Golden Gate Bridge for two days, to support a cool Disney show, “Pass the Plate.”
 Two awesome, professional child actors read from our outdoor teleprompter to share tips on organic, locally grown veggies, honey, and gluten free pizza crust while farmhands tended the bees and local kids milked the goats.
 To do this properly, we needed to be mobile and have an outdoor teleprompter that was 6 times as bright as standard units.
 These are expensive and rare in the teleprompter industry but we’ve found it useful to own several.
 If you’re teleprompting outside without a special highbright (aka daybright) monitor, it’s impossible to read.

 Be prepared when using an outdoor teleprompter

 I alerted the Assistant Director to the situation, and headed to my car for our smaller backup teleprompter.
-After 15 minutes, including my running up and down a gravel trail, we rigged the replacement to the lens, balanced the camera, and were back in business.
+After 15 minutes, including my running up and down a gravel hill, we rigged the replacement to the lens, balanced the camera, and were back in business.

 So that’s the spare part of our system.
 The back-up plan was to have an assistant bring in another of our large daybright monitors while I continued to prompt.
 We swapped out the rigs while the camera shot some handheld B-roll, so no time was wasted.